SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 No, this is not currently supported with this API.

-### What permissions are required for executing this API??
+### What permissions are required for executing this API?

 You must have Global Admin permissions currently.
 SharePoint Admin is not sufficient.